orthanc-mirrors/orthanc-book/Sphinx/source/plugins/wsi.rst

 * ``Applications/Build/OrthancWSIDicomizer``, which contains the DICOM-izer.
 * ``Applications/Build/OrthancWSIDicomToTiff``, which contains the DICOM-to-TIFF converter.
-* ``ViewerPlugin/Build/OrthancWSI``, which is a shared library containing the plugin for Orthanc.
+* ``ViewerPlugin/Build/OrthancWSI``, which is a shared library containing the viewer plugin for Orthanc.

 Note that pre-compiled binaries for Microsoft Windows `are available
 <http://www.orthanc-server.com/browse.php?path=/whole-slide-imaging>`__.